We may earn money or products from the link and companies mentioned in this post. Please see our Disclaimer Page for further details.

 I learned so much going through all this.
 It’s my mission to help others who have been in this situation to get through it easier than I did.
 One of the first tips I’m going to give anyone who is in this situation or thinks they may be is:

 See a therapist!

 That alone opened my eyes SO much to what was really going on.
 I was in denial for so long, I knew something wasn’t right, but I couldn’t come to terms with it being that.
 It’s hard to leave someone you still love.
 But, seeing a therapist helped me through the guilt and blaming myself for everything.
 She helped see my own value, that I WAS worth so much better than the way Frank was treating me.

 It will depend on your situation and your abuser, but you may need to see a therapist in private.
 I luckily had a great local FREE resource.
 You may have that option as well.
 Look up your local women’s or abuse shelter and they should be able to point you in the right direction.

 I’m not telling you to leave, yet.
 You have to realize and make up in your own mind that you are ready to leave and you need to make a SAFE plan to get out.
 I will detail how to do that in later posts, but for now, see someone.
 Talk to someone with experience or who is a professional that can help you decide what’s best for you.

 Another Helpful Resource

 Another great resource that will help open your eyes is to read the book Why Does He Do That by Lundy Bancroft.
 My therapist gave me this book and suggested I read it.
 I decided to highlight everything I had or was experiencing in my relationship.
 I was completely shocked and saddened by how much I highlighted.
 If you are unsure, this book will help you come to that realization that you are being abused.

-Make sure you subscribe to be notified when that next post comes out!
+Make sure you subscribe!
 You’ll also get access to my free resource library.
 And if you know someone who may benefit from this post, please share.
 The best way we can stop domestic violence is to educate others and never stop talking about it.